Even though pest control pricing can make or break any business, using this complete guide, the process is simplified.

 Now, you know your wages, chemical prices per job, operational costs, and baseline.

-Furthermore, you also know how much your competitors are charging and what your market is willing to pay.
+In addition, you also know how much the competition is charging and what the market is willing to pay.

-After you’ve set a comfortable salary for you and your team, you can begin looking at reinvesting in your business.
-This is important, because it’s what allows you to grow your business.
+After you’ve set a comfortable salary for you and your team, start looking at reinvesting back into your business.
+This is important because it’s what allows you to grow your pest control business.

-When you properly price your services with enough profit, you’re providing yourself a cushion.
+By properly pricing pest control services with enough profit, you’re providing yourself a cushion.

-This cushion grows your pest control business by giving you the money you need to…
+In turn, this cushion grows the business by giving you the money needed to…

-When pest control businesses properly price their services, these actions have been proven to grow thousands of businesses just like yours.
+When pest control businesses properly price their services, these actions have helped countless businesses successfully grow.

-You know your baseline price for breaking even, and you know how much profit you want to make.
+You know your baseline price for breaking even, and you know how much profit you need to make.

-Finally, all that’s left to do is establish your final price.
+Now, all that’s left to do is establish the final price.